google/WebFundamentals/src/content/en/updates/2018/07/css-scroll-snap.md

 should be flushed with the element snap area end edge or center.

 [Snapport](https://drafts.csswg.org/css-scroll-snap/#scroll-padding) is the area of the scroll container to which the snap areas are aligned.
-By default it is the same as the visual viewport of the scroll container but it can be adjusted using `scroll-padding` property.
+By default, it is the same as the visual viewport of the scroll container, but it can be adjusted using the `scroll-padding` property.